Khalil-Zakout/Fragrance-Shop-System/README.md

 * **Record a Sale:** Navigate to the Sales section in the GUI.
 Select an existing customer and fragrance from the dropdown.
   Click Submit to record the sale and automatically update the stock.

-5. **Excel Dashboard:** The dashboard will automatically be updated as it is linked to the database.
+**5. Excel Dashboard:** The dashboard will automatically be updated as it is linked to the database.

-6. **Power BI Dashboard:**: The dashboard will automatically be updated as it is linked to the database.
+**6. Power BI Dashboard:**: The dashboard will automatically be updated as it is linked to the database.

 ## Contact